shinjinib0se/waterfall/README.md

 # waterfall
-A simple repo for learning git and github
+A simple repo for learning git and github yay I'm able to access this remotely!